aprilkrg/wuxia-tamagotchi/PLAN.md

 - div: display stats and game messages // id="messages"

-containers or wrappers need class "cultivator" any buttons needs "button" class
+containers or wrappers need class "cultivator" any buttons needs "button" class, with ids that are their stat/purpose
+NOTE: maybe change div to section? with flex display it might make it weird?